rockz77/cloudnine-docs-analyzer/README.md

 - **Docker/Docker Desktop** (for running locally as a Docker container)

 ### Installation
 Unzip the file.
-From within the root folder, run the following command in a command prompt:
+From within the root folder, run the following command in a command prompt, from the root:
    ```
    npm i
    ```
 ### Running the Application
-To run the application locally in dev mode, run the following command in a command prompt:
+To run the application locally in dev mode, run the following command in a command prompt, from the root:
    ```
    npm run dev
    ```
-To run the application locally using Docker, run the following commands in a command prompt:
+To run the application locally using Docker, run the following commands in a command prompt, from the root:
 1. Build the Docker image:
    ```
    docker build -t apple-crop-api .